Kelly Hancock

 Who needs a general business license?

-License holders engaging in the business of manufacturing, owning, buying, selling, renting, leasing, trading, repairing, maintaining, servicing, transporting, exhibiting or storing coin-operated amusement machines in Texas need a Comptroller-issued general business license.
+A person who engages in the business of manufacturing, owning, buying, selling, renting, leasing, trading, repairing, maintaining, servicing, transporting, exhibiting or storing coin-operated machines in Texas needs a Comptroller-issued general business license.
 When paid by the due date, the annual fee for a license is $200, $400 or $500, depending on the number of machines owned.

 Who is exempt from licensing, registration or the occupation tax?